SS-Priya/YouTube-Trends-Dashboard/README.md

 Objective:

-To conduct a comprehensive analysis of YouTube channel performance, content engagement, and audience demographics to optimize content strategy, increase viewer engagement, and grow the channels subscribe.
+To conduct a comprehensive analysis of YouTube channel performance, content engagement, and audience demographics to optimize content strategy, increase viewer engagement, and grow the channels subscription.

 ✅ How to start the application: